halcy/Mastodon.py/docs/index.rst

                 # rounded), and a "length" field giving a videos length in a human-readable format.
                 # Note that a video may have an image as preview.
                 # May also contain a 'focus' dict.
-    }
+        'blurhash': # The blurhash for the image, used for preview / placeholder generation }

     # Metadata dicts (image) - all fields are optional: